NASA's Mars helicopter Ingenuity successfully completed its historic first flight

 The Perseverance rover has already returned several images it captured of the helicopter.

 The rover will continue to send back more images and video from several of its cameras.
-A post shared on the NASA Perseverance rover Twitter account provides a nice preview of what's to come.
+The team has already shared the full video of Ingenuity's flight, which was captured by Perseverance.

 "Ingenuity is the latest in a long and storied tradition of NASA projects achieving a space exploration goal once thought impossible," said acting NASA Administrator Steve Jurczyk in a statement.
 "The X-15 was a pathfinder for the space shuttle.
 Mars Pathfinder and its Sojourner rover did the same for three generations of Mars rovers.
 We don't know exactly where Ingenuity will lead us, but today's results indicate the sky -- at least on Mars -- may not be the limit."